-This project at NCAR is evaluating coupled fire-weather modelling wrapped up in June 2020.
+This NCAR project evaluated coupled fire-weather modelling, and wrapped up in June 2020.
 Recent work explored the forecast sensitivity to fuel moisture, terrain and ignition location, and spotting capability in the model.
 The assessment also explored how the sensitivity information can be conveyed to the user.